redis/redis-doc/topics/cluster-spec.md

 Write safety
 ---

-Redis Cluster uses asynchronous replication between nodes, so there are always windows when it is possible to lose writes during partitions.
+Redis Cluster uses asynchronous replication between nodes, and last-elected-master-dataset-wins implicit merge function, so there are always windows when it is possible to lose writes during partitions.
 However these windows are very different in the case of a client that is connected to the majority of masters, and a client that is connected to the minority of masters.

 Redis Cluster tries hard to retain all the writes that are performed by clients connected to the majority of masters, with two exceptions: